fictitiouswizard/feather-test/README.md

 ## Events

-Duck Test emits various events during the test execution process.
+Feather Test emits various events during the test execution process.
 Custom reporters can listen for these events to provide detailed and customized test reports.
 Here's a list of all events that can be emitted:

 1. `test_run_start`: Emitted when the entire test run begins.
    - Data: `run_id`